Trauma Work - what it is and how to do it

 While trauma work is usually done in therapy it can be done without a therapist.
-The reason it's usually done in therapy is because a knowledgeable therapist can help monitor dissociative symptoms and help orient the client to the Here & Now before they leave the office.
+The reason it's usually done in therapy is because a knowledgeable therapist can teach stabilization skills, help monitor dissociative symptoms and help orient the client to the Here & Now before they leave the office.

 The best way we can think of to do trauma work is as an empowered client assisted by a skilled and observant therapist.
 Trauma work should be a client-led process, and the ability to speak up and state what you want and are ready to do is important (cf our presentation on Achieving Healthy Multiplicity: The case for 5 steps).
 The client should set the pace of trauma work, with advice from their therapist who might caution them against moving too fast or choosing to work on "big" traumas before working on some of the smaller ones to get a sense of how the process works for them.